custom-computing-ic/fastc/doc/reports/interim/report.md

 this project particularly MaxCompiler and LARA.
 We also analysed a number of compiler frameworks to use for implementing MaxCC including LLVM[@llvm], Cetus[@cetus] and ROSE[@rose].
-We developed a small code-generation prototype using Cetus but did not find the exisiting infrastructure satisfying or flexible enough.
+We developed a small code-generation prototype using Cetus but did not find the existing infrastructure satisfying or flexible enough.
 We opted for ROSE which is a mature framework with integrated support for C99/C++ AST generation.
 The milestone also involved acquiring more in-depth knowledge of the C++ language and GNU toolchain (e.g Autotools[@autotools]).

 The second milestone involved designing the MaxC language.
-This involved analysing existing MaxJ applications as well as the MaxJ API and identifying required functions such as suport for stream offsets, multiplexing etc. We used the RTM application as a case study to guide our design of the language.
+This involved analyzing existing MaxJ applications as well as the MaxJ API and identifying required functions such as support for stream offsets, multiplexing etc. We used the RTM application as a case study to guide our design of the language.
 The MaxC language is briefly described in Section \ref{maxc}.